Living in shared accommodation in the city

-Moving home can be stressful – particularly during the current time of uncertainty – but it's an exciting time too.
-And the good news is there are simple ways to set yourself up in your new home, while still respecting social distancing.
+Moving home can be stressful – but it's an exciting time too.
+And the good news is there are simple ways to set yourself up in your new home.

-There are no restrictions on renting a room in private accommodation this year, but there are a few extra things you should do if you’re moving into shared accommodation to keep everyone safe and well.
+There are no restrictions on renting a room in private accommodation this year, but there are a few extra things you can do if you’re moving into shared accommodation to keep everyone safe and well.

 Stagger moving in times with others

-To help with social distancing, it’s a good idea to arrange different moving times with your housemates.
-If you’re all trying to move into your shared house at the same time, it’s going to be hard to keep your distance, especially bringing all your boxes and personal items into the house, especially if you've roped in family or friends to help.
+To help keep things smooth, it’s a good idea to arrange different moving times with your housemates.
+If you’re all trying to move into your shared house at the same time, it can be tricky bringing all your boxes and personal items into the house, especially if you've roped in family or friends to help.

 If you're moving in with friends, set up a calendar and assign one day to each person.
 Or one person could move in the morning and another in the afternoon on each day.
 Just make sure to give others a bit of space if you’re the first one in the house.